 Die Häschenschule A Day At Bunny School -A German Easter Classic

 If you are of a certain age, you probably had a storybook about a Rabbit School on your bookshelves as a child.
 In 1924 Albert Sixtus published a book about a bunnies going school called Die Häschenschule.
 95 years later, this classic book is still charming children all over Germany.
-For Easter in 2019, the Esslinger Verlag (Esslinger Publishing company) is publishing a special anniversay edition of the book that brought color and hope to children in a country that had been destroyed by war, and a whole new generation of children will get to read the stories of how Hasenhans und Hasengretchen learn to be an Easter Bunny.
+For Easter in 2019, the Esslinger Verlag (Esslinger Publishing company) published a special anniversary edition of the book that brought color and hope to children in a country that had been destroyed by war, and a whole new generation of children will get to read the stories of how Hasenhans und Hasengretchen learn to be an Easter Bunny.
 And now, the book is available in English as well!

 A Day at Bunny School / Die Häschenschule

 Albert Sixtus got the idea for the book while playing in the garden with his son who was about to start school.
 At the time, primary school in Germany began at Easter time, and not in the Fall, so it made perfect sense to write a book about what it’s like to go to school, and tie it in with a Bunny and Easter Theme.

 What is Die Häschenschule?
 It was where all good Bunnies would go to learn everything a they needed to be a good member of Rabbit society.
 (Learning to be good citizens is an overriding theme in many German children’s books) All the important subjects were taught… good manners, how to identify plants, how to paint Easter Eggs, and how to elude the Fox and other dangers found in the woods.